galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 > 2. **Execute**
 >
 >    > ### {% icon comment %} Comment
 >    > This step might take some time.
-Please have patience or get take a coffee/tea break!!!
+Please have patience or take a coffee/tea break!!!
 >    >
 >    {: .comment}
 >